 Visit the in-hotel restaurant Plate and Vine for a meal or a glass of wine.
 Book your room to include breakfast and you can enjoy the buffet spread that has something for everyone.

 The Hilton Concord offers free shuttle service across the street to The Veranda as well as to the BART station.
-In the summer you can take it to Six Flags Hurricane Harbor, which is right around the corner.
+To avoid the massive parking lot lines, take the shuttle to Six Flags Hurricane Harbor, which is right around the corner.

 For more information on what to do and where to eat when you visit Concord, check out the Visit Concord website.